 What this tour consists of

-The details are as follows: the tour lasts about two hours, it is available in English and Spanish and the price is around 30 euros.
+The details are as follows: the tour lasts about two hours, it is available in English and Spanish, and the price is around 30 euros.
 To secure your place, you must book online and, once you choose the day on which you want to take this guided tour of the Alcázar of Seville, you will receive an email informing you of times, meeting point and other instructions.

 About the guided tour of the surroundings

-Although the tour of the surrounding area is not as comprehensive as a specific guided tour, it will help you to get your bearings in the city and then you can explore the area at your own pace or with another tour.
+Although the tour of the surrounding area is not as exhaustive as a specific guided tour, it will help you to get your bearings in the city and then you can explore the area at your own pace or with another tour.
 As for the Alcazar guide, it is a way to get much more out of your visit.
 If you want to stay longer after the guided tour and visit the Alcazar and its gardens on your own, that's no problem.